AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Before preparing to improve the world, first look around your own home three times.  — Chinese Proverb
+> Unhappiness enters through a door that has been left open. — Zen Proverb
 <!--END_SECTION:quote-->